WPR Awarded 38th Place in Best Companies List

 In a report published on the night of the awards, Best Companies credited WPR for its Furry Friends Fridays, in which “12 hounds are on a rota to spend a day of pampering, petting and posing for Instagram-friendly portraits around the office”.

-The round-up also revealed that staff are happy with pay and benefits, with an 81% positive score, and 89% have confidence in the skills of senior managers.
+The round-up also revealed that the team are happy with pay and benefits, with an 81% positive score, and 89% have confidence in the skills of senior managers.

 Jane Ainsworth, managing director of WPR, said: “Being awarded 38th place in the Best Small Companies to Work For list is a huge achievement for us – especially as this is the first year we have entered.

-“We have always operated in the belief that if we look after our team, they will look after our clients, and this has long helped us to maintain exceptional staff and client retention rates, which sit way above industry averages.
+“We have always operated in the belief that if we look after our people, they will look after our clients, and this has long helped us to maintain an exceptional team and client retention rates, which sit way above industry averages.

 “As well as Furry Friends Fridays, we aim to provide every individual with the opportunity to gain new skills to enable them to progress within WPR.
-In addition, we celebrate successes in a way that ensures all employees receive recognition for their hard work.
+In addition, we celebrate successes in a way that ensures the whole team receives recognition for their hard work.